repub/dc-collections-as-data/report.md

 ## Background

 Collections as Data is [a philosophy of digital collection development](https://escholarship.org/uc/item/9881c8sv) encouraging computational use of the collections curated by digitization programs in libraries and archives, and the development of professional and ethical norms to ground the work.
-[The Collections as Data ethos](https://collectionsasdata.github.io/statement) was laid out in a series of workshops sponsored by the Institute of Museum and Library Services (IMLS) in 2017 and 2018, and consists of the following ten principles2:
+[The Collections as Data ethos](https://collectionsasdata.github.io/statement) was laid out in a series of workshops sponsored by the Institute of Museum and Library Services (IMLS) in 2017 and 2018, and consists of the following ten principles:

 * Collections as data development aims to encourage computational use of digitized and born digital collections
 * Collections as data stewards are guided by ongoing ethical commitments